reidst/VanillaSwirl/README.md

 ```sh
 $ screen -S vanillaswirl.<world_name> -X stuff 'kick AnnoyingPerson^M'
 ```

+## Datapacks
+The datapack provided by VanillaSwirl enables players to warp between worlds via the vanilla `/transfer` command.
+It can be triggered from a custom dialog menu named "Warp Menu," which can be found in the pause menu or accessed by pressing the quick actions button ingame (defaults to <kbd>G</kbd>).
+The datapack is accessible from each world as `file/server` and operates under the `server` namespace.

+If `.mcfunction` files are provided as world configuration files, they are compiled to another datapack, accessible as `file/server_local` and operating under the `server_local` namespace.
+This datapack will add the `server_local:load` and `server_local:tick` functions to the respective `#minecraft:local` and `#minecraft:tick` function tags.

 ## Notes
 This project was made in a few afternoons by a stubborn Minecrafter who wanted